steven-bargery/sbargery.co.uk/README.md

 * **Lambda** - to read and write to the DynamoDB table using 2 functions written in Python
 * **API Gateway** - to accept REST API requests from this site and communicate with the Lambda functions

-I then used Javascript to call the GET and POST API requests.
+I then used JavaScript to call the GET and POST API requests.

+## Update: 28th July 2020 - CI/CD integration
+I created a new GitHub repository for my Lambda functions so I could work on them locally and then deploy them automatically to AWS Lambda.

+Once pushed to GitHub, using GitHub Actions and workflow .yml files, both functions are unit tested using pytest with their corresponding test_*.py files and are then deployed to AWS Lambda.